 Best Blue Light Blockers for Sleep – Top 6 Tested Picks

-The fix isn’t abandoning your phone.
-It’s aggressively managing your light exposure after sunset.
-From 1600K amber bulbs that strip out the blue spectrum to blackout masks with C-shaped eyecups, these are the physical tools that actually trick your brain into shutting down.
+Aggressively managing your light exposure after sunset is the only proven way to reclaim your circadian rhythm.
+From 1600K amber bulbs that strip out the blue spectrum to blackout masks with C-shaped eyecups, these are the exact physical tools that force your brain to shut down.

 Top Picks